11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 To help you narrow down your list, here are some tips:

-• Make sure your keywords are relevant to your business.
+• Make sure your keyword clusters are relevant to your business.

 • Your competitors are ranking for them.

-• Check low-hanging fruits or keywords for which you are already ranking in the top 4 to 15.
+• Check low search volume keywords for which you are already ranking in the top 4 to 15.

-• Target keywords that are not too competitive and caters to search intent.
+• Target keywords that are not too competitive and cater to search intent.

 • Choose long-tail keywords over short-tail keywords unless it’s a commercially viable keyword.